Rossville/exam-countdown-extension/SECURITY.md

 When using this extension:

-1. **Download from Official Sources**: Only install from Chrome Web Store or official repository releases
+1. **Download from Official Sources**: Only install from Chrome Web Store, Mozilla AMO or official repository releases
 2. **Keep Updated**: Enable automatic updates or regularly check for new versions
 3. **Review Permissions**: Check what permissions the extension requests
 4. **Report Suspicious Behavior**: Contact us if you notice unusual activity